-- Venture capital funds with less than \$10 million in capital commitments and fewer than 250 investors would be permitted to rely on the exemption from the definition of "investment company" in Section 3(c)(1) of the 1940 Act. - The Bill would eliminate the Section 6(a)(1) exemption from registration under the 1940 Act for companies organized under the laws of Puerto Rico and the U.S. territories.
+- Venture capital funds with less than \$10 million in capital commitments and fewer than 250 investors may rely on the exemption from the definition of "investment company" in Section 3(c)(1) of the Investment Company Act. - The Act eliminates the Section 6(a)(1) exemption from registration under the Investment Company Act for companies organized under the laws of Puerto Rico and the U.S. territories.